UNDP-UNBL/elsa-documentation/docs/elsa/11_annex1.rst

    Weights
       The weights allow users to set relative priorities within their priority policy outcomes.
 Values typically range from "0" (no importance) to "10" (extremely high importance).

-   Zones/Shares
+   Action Zones
       A land use zone, equivalent to a nature-based action, which serves to enhance specific planning objects.
 Zones are determined by restrictions that define where an action may or may not absolutely occur.
-For example, these hard restrictions limit protection to intact areas (e.g., low human footprint values) and protection/restoration to areas that are moderately impacted by human activity, but not totally dominated by humans (e.g., low and medium human footprint values).
+For example, these hard constraints limit protection to intact areas (e.g., low human footprint values) and protection/restoration to areas that are moderately impacted by human activity, but not totally dominated by humans (e.g., low and medium human footprint values).

+   Lock-in Features
+      Specific features or areas that are locked-in to a solution.
+Typically, this would refer to existing protected areas, that are by default locked into an SCP problem creation.